 The target audience / beneficiaries of the Synergy Centre will depend on the service provided.

-The Youth Project will cater for young people aged 12-25 living in and around Brighton, particularly those experiencing long term unemployment (>6 months) and those wishing to gain work experience or raise their skills in the field of the creative and cultural industries, the NGO or healthy / sustainable lifestyles sector.
+The Youth Project will cater for young people aged 12-25 living in the community surrounding the Synergy Centre.
+It caters particularly for those experiencing long term unemployment (>6 months) and those wishing to gain work experience or raise their skills in the field of the creative and cultural industries, the NGO or healthy / sustainable lifestyles sector.
+In more deprived, urban communities, the Synergy Youth Project has worked with young people at risk of engaging in anti-social or criminal behaviours.
+In Cambwell, a large majority of participants in the Youth Project were from Black and Ethnic Minority (BME) backgrounds.

 The initial target audience of the Synergy Community will be a core audience of people already sympathetic with progressive social and environmental issues.
 This community will expand as regular events begin and their outreach and engagement potential is realized so that more people are enrolled.